Embed This Data

-The Czech Republic’s economic freedom score is 70.9, making its economy the 29th freest in the 2013 Index.
-Its overall score is 1.0 point better than last year, with substantial increases in labor freedom and the management of government spending offsetting a decline in freedom from corruption.
-The Czech Republic is ranked 15th out of 43 countries in the Europe region, and its overall score is higher than the regional and global averages.
+The Czech Republic’s economic freedom score is 72.5, making its economy the 24th freest in the 2015 Index.
+Its overall score is 0.3 point better than last year, with declines in the management of public spending, business freedom, and labor freedom outweighed by improvements in the area of the rule of law as measured by property rights and freedom from corruption.
+The Czech Republic is ranked 13th out of 43 countries in the Europe region, and its overall score is higher than the regional and global averages.

-The income tax rate is a flat 15 percent, and the standard corporate tax rate is 19 percent.
-Other taxes include a value-added tax (VAT) and an inheritance tax.
-The overall tax burden equals 34.9 percent of total domestic income.
-Government spending has stabilized at about 43.4 percent of total domestic output.
-The budget has been in deficit, driving public debt to over 40 percent of GDP.
-The euro crisis forced deficit-cutting measures on the government in 2012.
+The top individual income tax rate is 15 percent, and the top corporate tax rate is 19 percent.
+Other taxes include a value-added tax and an inheritance tax.
+The overall tax burden is equal to 35.5 percent of the domestic economy.
+Government spending equals 44.5 percent of domestic income, and public debt is equivalent to 48 percent of gross domestic product.

 With minimum capital required, starting a company involves nine bureaucratic procedures.
 Obtaining necessary permits still takes over 100 days.
 Hiring and dismissal regulations are not onerous, but the non-salary cost of employing a worker can be burdensome.
 Although a number of price controls are maintained, the government has taken steps to reduce subsidies for state pensions and green energy.

 EU members have a 1.0 percent average tariff rate.
 Although some non-tariff barriers exist, the EU is relatively open to external trade.
 The Czech financial system is relatively well developed and open to competition.
 Foreign banks dominate the banking sector, and direct government involvement is minimal.
 Capital markets are not fully developed.